Trip Details at-a-Glance

 Once you have signed up on the trip, we send a complete packing list, relevant health information, and required travel documents.

 Norway is one of Europe’s most beautiful countries, blessed by awe-inspiring fjords, quaint coastal towns, and thriving fishing villages.
 Aboard the Serenissima, we voyage from Sweden’s picturesque west coast to the remote Lofoten Islands amid mountains, glaciers, waterfalls, and truly dramatic fjords of cinematic grandeur, including Naerofjorden, on UNESCO’s World Heritage List.
 A highlight for many will be the journey on the Flam Railway, one of the most beautiful railway lines in the world, amid some of Norway’s wildest and most magnificent scenery.

-Fly to Copenhagen and transfer to the MS Serenissima for embarkation.
+Arrive in Copenhagen and transfer on your own to the MS Serenissima for embarkation.
 The remainder of the day and evening is free to explore.
 We sail late tonight, so there is the opportunity to enjoy an after-dinner stroll.

 Enjoy a morning cruising the beautiful archipelago of islands on Sweden’s west coast, arriving in Marstrand at lunchtime.
 This is a wonderful place to spend a relaxing afternoon.
 Now a renowned yachting center, the town originates from the 13th century, when it was a busy trading port.
 You may wish to visit the 18th century Carlsten Fort, perched above the town and offering fantastic views, or spend time walking through the pretty harbor.